akoutmos/prom_ex/guides/howtos/Writing PromEx Plugins.md

 ## Adding Event Metrics

-To have your custom plugin expose event based metrics, implement a `event_metrics/1` function and build our a collection of `Telemetry.Metrics` structs (`distribution`, `counter`, `last_value`, and `sum`).
+To have your custom plugin expose event based metrics, implement a `event_metrics/1` function and build out a collection of `Telemetry.Metrics` structs (`distribution`, `counter`, `last_value`, and `sum`).
 Be sure to look at plugins like `PromEx.Plugins.Phoenix` for more in depth examples.